Xacheri/PantryShare/Docs/ModernViteVuePWAInitGuide.md

 ## Running the Build from XAMPP

 A deployed PWA needs to be deployed at the exact root of the web server.
 This is because there is source-mapping going on behind the scenes in the build that makes that assumption.
 There are ways to adjust this mapping, but I am lazy.
 The `htdocs` folder in XAMPP IS the root folder of an Apache web server.
 So if you delete everything out of that, and paste the contents of your `dist` folder into the `htdocs` folder, you can run the web app that way.
 You can still have an API running out of an `htdocs/api/` folder in there if you want.
-Note that visiting your API endpoints in the browser won't work, since it will think you're accessing a weird app view, but fetch requests and curl requests still work.
+Note that visiting your API endpoints in the browser won't work, since it will think you're accessing a weird app view, but requests from outside the app still work for endpoint testing.

 ## Installing the PWA

 Once you clear your cache, and run from localhost, you will see the app!
-If you serve to the network, you can do the same by visiting the site from your phone.
+If you serve to the network |npm run dev -- --host| you can do the same by visiting the site from your phone.
 To install (in Edge on a computer) go to the three dots menu in the browser, hover over Apps > and you should see an Install App button!
 Some browsers are better at detecting PWAs in general, and if we want to fine-tune our manifest file to make all browsers like us, we can.

+## Distributing the PWA
+Serve the build from a server where it can sit directly on the Document Root, and be accessed with HTTPS://.
+Client-side routing means you can do it from GitHub Pages!

 ## THE IMPORTANT BIT